Verity1430/DBVAD/README.md

 Download the datasets into ``dataset`` folder, like ``./dataset/Factory/testing/frames/01/``

+## Model
+* Our model can be obtained at the following link: (https://drive.google.com/drive/folders/1NEdYzWAVl4IauO-SWxxtBJQHOW_SkApE?usp=sharing)

 ## Evaluation
 * Check your dataset_type (Factory or Corridors)
 * Test the model with our pre-trained model and memory items